Distraction as a Complementary Therapy for Cancer

 What is distraction?

-Distraction draws a patient into a highly interesting activity to take his or her
+Distraction draws a person into a highly interesting activity to take his or her mind

 Can distraction help people with cancer?

-Distraction has been found to be effective when patients are experiencing anxiety,
+Distraction has been found to help when people are experiencing anxiety, nausea, or

-nausea, or pain.
+pain.
 It does not cure cancer.
-But it has been shown that distracting patients’
+But it has been shown that distracting a person’s’

 How does distraction work?